rdalby/Final/README.md

 - Free image for the background
 - TextmeshPro for the text in the boxes

+*Player*
+- Third-person controller for best animation
+- free-look camera Cinemachine allows for good followup
+- Camera focus point needed to make sure it focuses on the right area
+- School outfit

+*NPCs*
+- Each have animator
+- Some sort of popup message on trigger stay
+- positioned strategically to allow for decent direction for the character

 *Characters*
 - I created each character in Realme Player’s avatar builder and exported them
-- I had 1 base male character that I used didn’t textures and materials to create a different feeling character.
+- I had 1 base male character that I used didn’t textures and materials to create a different feeling character
 - I modified the models in blender to combine the neck and head onto some of the avatars I created in realme player

 *Animations*